-To expand on the influence from adding the Atlantic SSTA, Figure 5f shows the difference between forcing an El Niño event with and without the Atlantic forcing (AP-P).
-Furthermore, similar to boreal spring, AP and P are statistically different throughout much of the tropical basin (stippling in Figure 5f).
-Results also show a spatially similar, but significantly stronger streamfunction response when compared to both the A response (Figure S3), as well as the AP-(A+P) difference.
+To expand on the influence from adding the Atlantic SSTA, figure 5 f shows the difference between forcing an El Niño event with and without the Atlantic forcing (AP-P).
+Results show a spatially similar, but significantly stronger streamfunction response when compared to both the A response, as well as the AP-(A+P) difference.
 This close resemblance in terms of spatial pattern potentially indicates that the nonlinearity arises from an intensified Atlantic influence, with respect to forcing the Atlantic independently.
-Overall, for the boreal summer, we find that the Atlantic contribution continues to dominate the upper level westerlies over South America and the overall streamfunction magnitude is significantly influenced by the Atlantic SSTA in both seasons.
+Overall, for the boreal summer, we find that the Atlantic contribution continues to dominate the upper level westerlies over South America and now the overall streamfunction magnitude is influenced by the Atlantic SSTA.
 Furthermore, the nonlinearity likely arises from an intensified Atlantic response when coupled with the Pacific SSTA.